Shiren the Wanderer: Other media

 The Shiren the Wanderer story has been adapted to other media over time.
 One such example is Shiren the Wanderer: Flowers Dancing in the Golden Town Amteca, a novella adaptation published in December 2004.
-It is set in the timeline of the original game titled Mystery Dungeon 2: Shiren the Wanderer and features new characters.
+It is set in the timeline of the original game, Mystery Dungeon 2: Shiren the Wanderer, with new characters.

 Reception

 Although it has less popularity than the franchise's other crossovers, notably the Pokémon crossover, Pokémon Mystery Dungeon, of which led to confusion onto the series' origins, there exist a moderate fanbase of the series with a majority located in Japan.
 Passionate fans of the Shiren the Wanderer series are also commonly called "Shi-Ranger" in Japan.

 It has been both praised and criticized for its difficulty, and generally noted for the uneven quality of the randomly generated levels, or "floors", the games produce, which led to generally favorable ratings in Japan and throughout the world.
 Famitsu awarded a 36/40 to Shiren's Castle and the Oni Invasion and a 38/40 to the original release of Magic Castle of the Desert, the highest score the publication had given to a Game Boy Color game.
-As of 2025, the series has sold over two million copies, with all versions of Mystery Dungeon: Shiren the Wanderer and The Tower of Fortune and the Dice of Fate leading among other titles.
+As of 2026, the series has sold over three million copies, with all versions of Mystery Dungeon: Shiren the Wanderer and The Tower of Fortune and the Dice of Fate leading among other titles.

 Crossovers with this series also happened outside of the Mystery Dungeon franchise, with the eponymous protagonist appearing as himself or costumes based on him, likewise for Asuka, or monsters make their presence in games that were published by Spike Chunsoft, like Terraria and Crypt of the NecroDancer, or in their own IPs such as 428: Shibuya Scramble, and the Danganronpa and AI: The Somnium Files series.